Offenders with Green Thumbs at Kyle Improve their lives and Feed the hungry

 It’s a labor of love at the Kyle Correctional Center in Texas.
-Offenders learn new skills as gardeners, planting, cultivating, and harvesting a variety of vegetables and fruits including onions, potatoes, squash, sweet potatoes, watermelon, and cucumbers.
+Residents learn new skills as gardeners, planting, cultivating, and harvesting a variety of vegetables and fruits including onions, potatoes, squash, sweet potatoes, watermelon, and cucumbers.

 The story was featured in the San Marcos Corridor.